Course information

 What you'll study

 From the start of your degree, you'll be developing your own projects and digital ventures, which will increase in scale and ambition.
-As your degree progresses, you will personalise your studies by choosing from our wide range of option modules, including mobile development, data mining, user experience design, and machine learning.

-You'll also learn creative thinking and business techniques by studying topics such as user-centred design and digital venture creation and develop key professional skills such as teamwork, project pitching, and project management.
+You'll also learn creative thinking and business techniques by studying topics such as user-centred design and digital venture creation, and develop key professional skills such as teamwork, project pitching, and project management.

-Whilst studying with us you will also benefit from Goldsmiths Computing Department’s unique approach to teaching computing, informed by our wealth of expertise in the arts, humanities, and social sciences.
-You will notice this through the engaging and accessible way that we teach programming on compulsory modules, but also through optional topics such as physical computing and virtual reality.
+You will notice this through the engaging and accessible way that we teach programming on compulsory modules, but also through fascinating optional topics – such as physical computing and virtual reality – that you'll get to explore in your final year.

 Year 1